-In recent years, public diplomacy practices have faced numerous challenges, yet they continue to serve as an indispensable strategic "ally" in fostering further integration, peace, and democratization, both domestically and internationally.
-Moreover, the rise of communication technologies (ICT), the Internet, and SNS (Social Networking Sites) seems to be affecting the convergence of new communication tools and renovating new public diplomacy guidelines as a prominent component for a successful two-way communication channel in the public sphere (Frangkonikolopoulos and Spiliotakopoulou, 2022; Fragkonikolopoulos, 2007, 2008).
+In recent years, public diplomacy practices have faced numerous challenges, yet they continue to serve as an indispensable strategic "ally" in fostering further integration, peace and democratization, both domestically and internationally.
+Moreover, the rise of communication technologies (ICT), the Internet and SNS (Social Networking Sites), it seems affecting the convergence of new communication tools renovating new public diplomacy guidelines as a prominent component for a successful two-way of communication channel the public sphere (Frangkonikolopoulos and Spiliotakopoulou, 2022; Fragkonikolopoulos, 2008, 2007).
 Meanwhile, new forms of diplomacy, including digitized public diplomacy, tackle issues about the quality of networked, interactive communication within the field of diplomacy experts, especially in times of full-scale invasions and domestic tensions.
-Traditionally, the primary objective of digital public diplomacy has been to encourage transparent communication and cultivate harmonious global coexistence in periods of mistrust and instability by effectively engaging in mutual interactions among various actors in the multipolar world.
-This approach goes above the digital hard power narratives that depict conflicts as zero-sum games, such as the "us" against "them" slogan commonly associated with Realpolitik proponents (Merkouraki, 2023).
+Traditionally, the primary objective of digital public diplomacy has been to encourage transparent communication and foster harmonious global coexistence in periods of mistrust and instability by effectively engaging in mutual interactions among various actors in the multipolar world.
+This approach goes above the digital hard power narratives that depict conflicts as zerosum games, such as the "us" against "them" slogan commonly associated with Realpolitik proponents (Merkouraki, 2023).